apache/nuttx/configs/lm3s8962-ek/README.txt

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^

-  The NuttX make system has been modified to support the following different toolchain options.
+  The NuttX make system has been modified to support the multiple toolchain options including:

   1. The CodeSourcery GNU toolchain,
   2. The devkitARM GNU toolchain,